 Questionnaries - General

 In the materials sent from FSIS, there was a Hispanic Acculturation Screener (HAS) and a General Market Questionnaire (GMQ).
 How do these two fit together?
 If a Hispanic respondent qualifies for the survey based on the screener then what happens?
+The Hispanic acculturation screener is applied to an independent target acquisition sample (dedicated to Hispanic households) where the respondent must participate as part of the overall questionnaire and is subsequently classified based on the total number of points attained.
 Is there a Hispanic version of the General Market questionnaire or do they simply get the General Market version?
+Yes, there is a separate version of the General Market questionnaire which has been translated into Spanish for Spanish language households.

 The respondent criteria box at the top of the HAS and GMQ lists a mix of 40/60% male/female as well as a percentage mix of race/ethnicity.
 Are these percentage breakdowns what is expected from the 600 respondents or are these specific targets that will be monitored during data collection?
 In other words if during data collection you hit 240 male respondents (40% of 600) on the English survey but only have 550 total respondents will males respondents be screened out for the remainder of data collection?
+Yes.
 Further, I don’t understand how the race/ethnicity mix can only include 16% Hispanics when at least 50% of the respondents between the two surveys will be Hispanic.
+The English and Hispanic surveys are two separate surveys.
+One of the surveys is expected to accrue 16% Hispanic respondents, and the other survey 100% Hispanic respondents.

 Be very specific in the instructions on how to ask for an adult to come to the phone when a child answers.
 You don’t want enumerators asking “Can I speak to your mommy?” everytime as this will bias results.
 At the same time if a 7 year old answers the phone asking “Can I please speak to the head of household or caregiver?” will be confusing (although they will likely just hand the phone to the closest adult).
+There will be an [INTERVIEWER NOTE] added to ensure asking in a non-gendered format; additionally, quotas will be reviewed at the end of each field day.

 There are several instances where the screening questions on the HAS and GMQ are not worded the same.
 Wording should be consistent across all questionnaire versions.
 Table 1 shows a list of questions that are asking for the same information but worded differently in the HAS and GMQ.